-- Promote and carry out brain injury prevention activities. - Provide brain injury information, awareness, and learning opportunities. - Work through the Brain Injury Alliance of Iowa to match Iowans with brain injury and their families to supports and services. - Study the needs of people with brain injury and their families to better meet their needs. - Make recommendations to other state departments to support a comprehensive statewide service delivery system. - Administer contracts for provider training through the Iowa Association of Community Providers.
+- Promote and carry out brain injury prevention activities. - Provide brain injury information, awareness, and learning opportunities. - Work through the Brain Injury Alliance of Iowa to improve access to needed services and supports for lowans with brain injury and their families. - Study the needs of people with brain injury and their families to better meet those needs and address barriers to supports they may encounter. - Make recommendations to other state departments to support a comprehensive statewide service delivery system. - Work through the Iowa Association of Community Providers to offer training related to supporting individuals with brain injury in their community

-• Number of health professionals receiving brain injury training.
+Number of health professionals receiving brain injury training.

 Data Source: Iowa Association of Community Providers.
-Data are available annually.
+Data are available annually

 How are we doing?
-Over 1,000 lowa healthcare and community services workers continue to be trained on an annual basis.
+Over 900 lowa healthcare and community services workers continue to be trained on an annual basis.

-2 Number of lowans that get information and support about living healthy after brain injury..
+Number of lowans that get information and support about living healthy after brain injury..